xmacex/xmacex.github.io/README.md

 ## A selection of talks

+- Software maintenance as materialization of common knowledge.
+Maintenance and Philosophy SIG of Technology of The Society for Philosophy and Technology, online, 2025.
-- »If it looks like a signature…« A Meditation on Bodies and PDFs, with Tilman Richter.
+- »If it looks like a signature…« A meditation on bodies and PDFs, with Tilman Richter.
 Medien\|Denken.
 Bochum, 2025.
-- Care, the computer, and us in Virtual Lifeworlds.
+- Care, the computer, and us in virtual lifeworlds.
 Computer Care Day, Bochum, 2025.
 - Wow, PDF is such an assemblage: Let’s talk about network like, rhizomatic and unstable aspects of the Portable Document Format.
 RUSTlab lecture serie, Bochum, 2025.
 - Talks like an object, walks like an assemblage.
 Let's talk about the PDF.
 STS Italia, Milano, 2025.
 - If we disassemble our PDF files, will we find our hopes and dreams inside?
 Jahrestagung der Gesellschaft für Medienwissenschaft, Mainz, 2024.
-- Machine Listening and Human Listening, with Marja Ahti.
+- Machine listening and human listening, with Marja Ahti.
 Blaues Rauschen, Bochum, 2024.
-- On Becoming an Infrastructure.
+- On becoming an infrastructure.
 Personas of participation and intervention, with Fabian Pittroff.
 Leakage, Dresden, 2024.
-- Testing to Circulate.
-Addressing the Epistemic Gaps of Software Testing, with Anja Klein, Libuše Hannah Vepřek, Sarah Thanner, Rebecca Carlson and Tamara Gupper.
+- Testing to circulate.
+Addressing the epistemic gaps of software testing, with Anja Klein, Libuše Hannah Vepřek, Sarah Thanner, Rebecca Carlson and Tamara Gupper.
 STS-hub.de, Aachen, 2023.
 - Feminist ethos under data production pressures.
 EASST, Madrid, 2022.
 - Blood, kin and code.
 Capturing social media data from Copenhagen.
 Big Data in Communication Research: A contextual turn? – An IAMCR pre-conference. with Qiuyu Jiang and Rachel Douglas-Jones, Beijing, 2022.
 - Maintain-ability.
 On life alongside software.
 DASTS, Aarhus, 2022.